LikeHu/Hu_CSCI2270_FinalProject/README.md

 The program can run on VM and any c++ software.
 You don't need any third-party libaray.

 System	Requirements：
-We wirte program on Windows, but not try it on Mac or other Linux.
+We write program on Windows, but not try it on Mac or other Linux.
 I recommend run it on VM.

 Group members:
 LikeHu and YiMan